ameknite/cargo-attribution/README.md

 ```

-You can check an example of the files generated in the [attribution folder](./attribution/) of this repository.
+You can check the [dependencies.toml](./attribution/dependencies.toml) file and [licenses](./attribution/licenses/) generated for this project.

 ## Purpose